Recovery

 1. Take Stock of Your Skills and Value

 Job loss is also an opportunity to reassess your career.
 Skills acquired through past experience, achievements, strengths.
 Writing these down transforms the feeling of "I have nothing" into the recognition of "I have this."
+A simple notebook format is fine.
+This exercise directly contributes not only to job searching but also to restoring self-esteem.

 2. Leverage Your Network